Arrive Thursday, October 17 and depart Monday, October 21, 2019. Space available for 4 people. Cost is $795 per person. (Does not include lodging)

 Katharsis, 1934 mural by Jose Clemente Orozco, Palacio Bellas Artes

 Reservations and Cancellations.
 Full payment is requested to reserve.
-Payment shall be made by PayPal.
-We will send you an itemized PayPal invoice.
+We will send you an itemized invoice using Square.
+You can use your credit card.
+It’s easy.

 Frida died July 13, 1954, at age 47, soon after she painted these watermelons

 Required–Travel Health/Accident Insurance: We require that you carry international accident/health/emergency evacuation insurance.
-Proof of insurance must be sent at least two weeks before departure.
-If you do not wish to do this, we ask you email a PDF of a signed and witnessed waiver of liability, holding harmless Norma Hawthorne Schafer and Oaxaca Cultural Navigator LLC.
+Proof of insurance must be sent at least one month before departure.
 Unforeseen circumstances happen!

 To register, email us at firstname.lastname@example.org.
-We accept payment with PayPal only.
+We accept payment with Square only.
 Thank you.

 Frida’s sketchbook & journal; notice the deformed leg from childhood polio.